Who Pays Tax on Alimony? [Taxes and Alimony Guide 2018]

-Talking about alimony and child support numbers is almost meaningless without looking at the tax effect on both the spouse paying and receiving the money.
+Talking about taxes and alimony numbers is almost meaningless without looking at the tax effect on both the spouse paying and receiving the money.

 One of the biggest concerns when considering a divorce is either how am I going to pay the bills or how much do I have to give my spouse; depending on whether you make the money in the relationship or not.